FAQ

 Anyone.
 We have fulfilled data requests from journalists, lawyers, policymakers, government officials, students, activists, academics, and a diverse range of practitioners working in fields such as criminal justice, intelligence, social services, immigration, public health, and many others.

 Nothing.
 We do not charge any money to receive data.
-Our team is happy to create customized data sets based on the needs of the requestor, and this concierge service comes at no cost.
+Our team is happy to create customized data sets based on the needs of the requester, and this concierge service comes at no cost.
 More information on data requests can be found here.